-While in recent years certain groups in the LGBT community have been trying to put the all the focus on Sylvia Rivera and Marsha Johnson who were participants in the Stonewall Riots in 1969 during PRIDE, we continually overlook one of the most important gay activists of that era without whom the gay rights movement and PRIDE would not even exist.
-I am talking about Craig Rodwell a true forgotten hero of the gay rights movement.
+Over the past two decade with the trans community pushing the false narrative of Sylvia Rivera and Marsha Johnson’s exaggerated participation in the Stonewall Riots, During PRIDE season we continually overlook one of the most important gay activists of that era without whom the gay rights movement and PRIDE would not even exist.
+I am talking about Craig Rodwell a often overlooked hero of the gay rights movement.

 Rodwell was born in Chicago, IL in 1940 and a former Christian scientist, He later studied ballet in Boston before finally moving to New York City in 1958.
 It was in New York that he first volunteered for a gay rights organization, The Mattachine Society of New York.